 Why aren't the PNGs converted to JPEGs even when I choose this option?

-1) the resulting JPEG is bigger than the optimized PNG.
+- The resulting JPEG is bigger than the optimized PNG.
 In that case the PNG version of the image will be kept.
 Please note that this happens usually with small (up to 50KB) PNG files which are smaller than their JPEG versions.

 Sometimes this error can be triggered by another plugin, even if it doesn’t seem related to ShortPixel.
 In this case, our suggestion is to deactivate all plugins and then try again.
 If it works, activate your plugins one by one and try the optimization after each activation.
 This way you will find the plugin that causes that issue.